carlosalexismorales/plotlydeploy/README.md

-In the images below, we see how the webpage is displayed full-screen.
+In the images below, we see how the webpage is displayed full-screen with the research that holds data of 153 individuals which includes:

+-  Unique and anonyms ID
+-  Demographic information
+-  Belly button scrubbing frequency
+-  Belly button biological footprint